 No matter the case, using new water to raise angelfish eggs is risky.
 If you have to, you can:

-- Ask For Water From A Pet Store.
+- Ask for water from a pet store.
 They already have cycled and well-maintained aquariums.
 It’s an unusual request, but most will oblige.

-- Condition Your Water.
+- Condition your water.
 If you need to use tap water, be sure to use a water conditioner to neutralize chlorine.
 The eggs’ chances of survival aren’t ideal in this case, but it’s doable.

 Use A Heater

-No matter your choice of water or enclosure, you’ll need a heater.
-As mentioned, angelfish eggs are extremely vulnerable to changes in temperature.
+Angelfish eggs are vulnerable to changes in temperature.
 An adult won’t mind the water growing warmer or colder by a few degrees.
-An egg, however:
+An egg might do the following:

-- Will hatch far later than normal
+- Hatch far later than usual.

-That means you should keep your tank exactly between 74 and 82 degrees.
+That means you should keep your tank between 74 and 82 degrees.
 A heater will ensure you maintain this consistently.

 Placing The Eggs